OpenC3/openc3-cosmos-cfdp/README.md

 1. Segmentation Control and Flow Label have no effect
 2. Suspension requests are not queued as specified in 6.5.4.1.2
 3. Annex B - Store and Forward Overlay Operations are not implemented
+4. Extended operations and classes 3 and 4 from the earlier CFDP standards are not implemented

 ## Contributing